JovianHQ/jovian-py/docs/user-guide/02-upload.md

 #### Benefits of Jovian

-**Easy Sharing and Collaboration**: Just copy the link to share an uploaded notebook with your friends or colleages.
+**Easy sharing and collaboration**: Just copy the link to share an uploaded notebook with your friends or colleages.
 Your notebooks are also visible on your profile page, unless you mark them _Secret_.
 You can also add collaborators and let others contribute to your project ([learn more](08-collaborate.md)).

 <img src="https://i.imgur.com/D6JU35G.gif" class="screenshot">